Zhangyanbo/FCN-KAN/README.md

 # FCN-KAN
-Kolmogorov–Arnold Networks with modified activation (using FCN to represent the activation).
+Kolmogorov–Arnold Networks with modified activation (using FCN + positional encoding to represent the activation).
 The code utilizes `torch.vmap` to accelerate and simplify the process.

 ## Example usage